metalama/Metalama.Documentation/content/patterns/wpf/command.md

 If specified, the <xref:Metalama.Patterns.Wpf.Configuration.CommandNamingConvention.CommandNamePattern?text=CommandNamingConvention.CommandNamePattern> is a regular expression that matches the command name from the name of the main method.
 If this property is unspecified, the default matching algorithm is used.
 The <xref:Metalama.Patterns.Wpf.Configuration.CommandNamingConvention.CanExecutePatterns> property is a list of patterns used to select the `CanExecute` property or method, and the <xref:Metalama.Patterns.Wpf.Configuration.CommandNamingConvention.CommandPropertyName> property is a pattern that generates the name of the generated command property.
 In the <xref:Metalama.Patterns.Wpf.Configuration.CommandNamingConvention.CanExecutePatterns> and <xref:Metalama.Patterns.Wpf.Configuration.CommandNamingConvention.CommandPropertyName>, the `{CommandName}` substring is replaced by the name of the command returned by <xref:Metalama.Patterns.Wpf.Configuration.CommandNamingConvention.CommandNamePattern>.

 Naming conventions are evaluated by priority order.
-The default priority is the one in which the convention has been added.
+The default priority is the order in which the convention has been added.
 It can be overwritten by supplying a value to the `priority` parameter.

 The default naming convention is evaluated last and cannot be modified.